ssuryanarayanan/Qi-Docs/docs/QiStreamBehaviors.md

 |Discrete|3|Returns ‘null’|
  			*Certain value types cannot be interpolated

-When the Mode is set to Continuous (or left at Default) calls to read the value of this Stream Behavior property will indicate ‘0=Default”.
+When *Mode* is set to continuous (or left at default) calls to read the value of the QiStreamBehavior will return "0=Default”.
 Stream behavior can also be used to give different mode settings to different data properties within the stream’s type using overrides.
 For example, this allows for a *discrete* mode setting for one property and a *continuous* mode setting for another.

 ##Extrapolation